Last Updated on: 28th October 2023, 11:23 am

 From biggest to smallest, here’s the length and weight of each macaw:

-As described by the Manual of Exotic Pet Practice, the hyacinth macaw is the largest in the macaw species, making it the world’s biggest macaw (and the biggest blue macaw.)
+According to the Manual of Exotic Pet Practice, the hyacinth is the largest in the macaw species, making it the world’s biggest macaw.

-The average hyacinth macaw measures 40 inches from the top of its head to the tip of the tail.
-It also has a wingspan of 48 inches and weighs 1.2 to 1.7 kg, making it one of the heaviest parrots and the biggest.
+The average hyacinth measures 40 inches from the top of its head to the tip of the tail.
+It also has a wingspan of 48 inches and weighs 1.2 to 1.7 kg, making it one of the heaviest and biggest parrots.

-A large proportion of its height comes from its massive tail, which is long and pointed.
+A large proportion of its height is due to its massive tail, which is long and pointed.
 The tail feathers alone reach between 19 to 24 inches.

-As the biggest type of macaw, hyacinth macaws are rarely seen in captivity, as most standard cages are too small to house them comfortably.
+As the biggest macaw, hyacinth macaws are seldom seen in captivity.

 Red-and-green macaws are only second in size to hyacinth macaws.

 On average, they reach 35 to 37 inches, with a wingspan of 41 to 49 inches, depending on their size.
-Surprisingly, they’re slightly lighter than great green macaws, weighing 1.1 to 1.7 kg.
+They’re slightly lighter than great green macaws, weighing 1.1 to 1.7 kg.

-Similarly, their powerful beaks can destroy household items and hurt your hands and fingers.
-That said, red-and-green macaws are known as “gentle giants” due to their sweet and loving nature.
+Their powerful beaks can hurt your hands and fingers if they become scared and defensive.
+However, red-and-green macaws are known as “gentle giants” due to their sweet and loving nature.

-Because of their size, red-and-green macaws are difficult for owners to restrain.
-They’re strong birds who require lots of room, which most standard cages don’t provide.
+Due to their size, red-and-green macaws are difficult for owners to restrain.
+They’re strong birds who require ample room, which most standard cages fail to provide.

 Great Green Macaw

-Also known as the Buffon’s macaw or the great military macaw, the great green macaw is the world’s third-biggest macaw species.
-They reach 33.5 to 35.5 inches with a wingspan of 44 to 50 inches.
+Also known as the Buffon’s macaw or the great military macaw, the great green macaw is the world’s third-biggest macaw, reaching 33.5 to 35.5 inches with a wingspan of 44 to 50 inches.